 In the mood for a great dance movie?
 Film lovers have long embraced classic dance films and musicals.
-Who could forget the dance chemistry created between Fred Astaire and Ginger Rogers?
+Who could forget the amazing dance chemistry created between Fred Astaire and Ginger Rogers?
 Dance sequences in film have come a long way.
 The following movies each feature entertaining dance sequences, some of them making up for less than entertaining story lines.
-If you're new to dance, take a look at a few of these dance movies for inspiration.
+If you're new to the world of dance, take a look at a few of these dance movies for inspiration.

 One of my all-time favorites, Step Up is a delight for dance-lovers.
 Full of great characters, lively music and slick dance moves, this movie will leave you wanting more.
 Actor Channing Tatum heats up the screen with his amzing dancing ability throughout the movie.
 Watch for an awesome display of group dancing during a scene at a nightclub.